clutterstack/blender-rig-mirror/_posts/2016-05-24-integrating-part-two.md

 ## Put the python file in the addons directory

-If you can find it (not trivial on Mac OSX).
-Not strictly necessary.
-I was able to pull my add-on up in the add-ons browser with "Install from file..." (and selecting my python file).
-I haven't actually moved the file from my development (and git) directory on my local machine.
+The addons directory is a bit hard to find on my OSX (Yosemite) machine, since it's at `/Users/chris/Library/Application Support/Blender/2.76/scripts/addons`, and for some reason the Library folder is hidden from users by default.

+Although it's not too hard to unhide the Library (see, *e.g.* [this thread at Blender Artists](http://blenderartists.org/forum/showthread.php?331685-Adding-Addons-To-Mac)), it's not strictly necessary here.
+In the add-ons browser, I used "Install from file..." (selecting my python file from my development directory) and Blender put a copy of it into the addons folder.

+That's it; my script has been converted to an installable operator.
+An obvious next step would be to add a button or menu item for the operator to Blender's GUI.